Skip to main content

 Once we have enough information, we aim to close a complaint as quickly as possible.

-If all parties can agree on a resolution, we will close the complaint.
+If all parties can agree on an informal resolution, we can close the complaint.

 If they think nothing has gone wrong, they will explain why.
-Or, if an Adjudicator thinks something has gone wrong, they will explain their thinking and say what should be done to put things right.
+Or, if they think something has gone wrong, they will explain their thinking and say what should be done to put things right.

-Everyone involved in the complaint will have a chance to comment on the Adjudicator’s view.
+Everyone involved in the complaint will have a chance to comment on the caseworker’s view.

-If all parties accept the Adjudicator's view and proposal to put things right we will close the case.
+If all parties accept the caseworker's view and proposal to put things right we will close the case.

-If any one of the parties to the complaint does not agree with the Adjudicator's view, they can ask for the complaint to be referred to the Ombudsman with a view to a final decision being made.
+If any one of the parties to the complaint does not agree with the caseworker's view, they can ask for the complaint to be referred to the Ombudsman for a final decision.

 Sometimes, the Ombudsman will issue their initial view on a complaint – a preliminary decision.
-This will be sent to everyone involved in the complaint and they will be invited to comment before the Ombudsman makes a final decision
+This will be sent to everyone involved in the complaint and they will be invited to comment before the Ombudsman makes a Determination.

-We will give everyone time to comment on an Adjudicator’s view or an Ombudsman’s preliminary decision.
+We will give everyone time to comment on a caseworker’s view or an Ombudsman’s preliminary decision.
 When we write to you, we will tell you the deadline for responses.

 Determination